 - Request funding from the Dean’s Discretionary Funds;

-- Participate in the Bazaar of Registered Undergraduate Organizations at Freshman Orientation;
+- Participate in the Bazaar of Registered Undergraduate Organizations during First-Year Orientation;

 - Petition for permission to use the Yale name;